 What training companies won’t tell you

-I am not a financial expert and you should not take any of this as financial advice.
+I am not a financial expert and you should not take any of this as financial or legal advice.

 This is known as payment on account.
 It was designed to help people budget better for their income tax but the tragic irony is that it actually puts many small firms out of business just as they’re getting going!

 Imagine that you’ve earned a total of £20,000 from last April to this April.
 You’re allowed to deduct business expenses from that (things you couldn’t run your business without) so let’s knock off £5000 for a car and fuel and your taxable amount is £15,000.
 You get the first £10,000 (roughly) tax free and then pay around 28% on the rest (20% tax and 8% national insurance).
 That would give you a tax bill of around £1400 but you have to pay double that (£2800).